Chapter 1: Exposition and Bouquet #1

 There were only so many hours he could flip through catalogs and patterns before wanting to die.
 What the poor florist needed was some noise, and who did he know that would gladly provide it?

 "Hello, welcome to Walrider, Mr. Gluskin!" the desk boy called out cheerfully.
-It was March and yet the poor thing was wrapped in so many layers--hat, scarf, sweater, gloves--with more piled aside, they were all Eddie could see.
+It was March and yet the poor thing was wrapped in so many layers--hat, scarf, sweater, gloves with more piled aside--they were all Eddie could see.

 "Gluskin?"
 Miles popped out of his work space and beamed when he saw Eddie up and steady.
 "Gluskin!"
 The lingering intrusive thoughts were pushed from his brain, just as the air was pushed from his lungs by the artist's hug.

 Miles had plenty to talk about: sorority girls wanting butterflies on their hips, frat boy tribal junk, Chris not letting him draw moths and dicks instead.
+It was a comfortable hour as Eddie was allowed to sit outside the workspaces and listen to Miles ramble on.

 "Eddie's here?"
 The chatter finally broke when Waylon stepped inside, speaking with Silky.
 A smile pushed itself to Eddie's face unbidden and Miles seemed to puff up, ready to tease his friend.